rasfmar/Small/README.md

 # How does this work?
 Small allocates 4MB (0x1000 bytes) of memory on the heap, and that serves as the main memory location wherein instructions are allocated using the small::alloc method.
 Small emulates the general purpose 16-bit registers in the Intel 8086 microprocessor AX, BX, CX, DX, all of which are interchangeable as, contrary to the actual hardware, they have no intended purpose.
 Additionally, Small mimics the Intel 8086 microprocessor's little endianness.
 Each register is split into the 8-bit lo and hi bytes - for example, AL and AH.
 Additionally, the IP register is used to execute bytecode from virtual memory using a simple byte-by-byte parser I made.
 The IP register points to the instruction currently being executed.

-Opcodes that are available include mov, jmp, inc, dec, int, and quit.
-Interrupts were used to interact with the terminal using ANSI escape codes.
+Opcodes that are available include mov, jmp, inc, dec, int, and quit (which doesn't exist, but shoot, I made it anyway.)
+These pretend BIOS interrupts were used to interact with the terminal using ANSI escape codes.
 There are 4 interrupts available:

 int  | description
 ---- | ------------------------------------------------------